/[name-of-workflow]

 button to create a new Workflow.

-Workflows are saved as markdown files within the repository root of .windsurf/workflows/
+Workflows are saved as markdown files within .windsurf/workflows/

-and contains a title, description, and a series of steps with specific instructions for Cascade to follow.
+directories and contain a title, description, and a series of steps with specific instructions for Cascade to follow.

 Workflow files are limited to 12000 characters each.